Jacob-Zhou/gecdi/README.md

 ## TL;DR
 This repo contains the code for our EMNLP 2021 Findings paper: [Improving Seq2Seq Grammatical Error Correction via Decoding Interventions](tbd).

-We introduce a decoding intervention framework that uses an external critic to assess and guide token generation.
+We introduce a decoding intervention framework that uses *critics* to assess and guide token generation.
-We evaluate two types of critics: a pre-trained language model and a incremental target-side grammatical error detector.
+We evaluate two types of critics: **a pre-trained language model** and **a incremental target-side grammatical error detector**.
 Experiments on English and Chinese data show our approach surpasses many existing methods and competes with SOTA models.

 ## Citation